 Dr. Sendler specializes in the treatment of patients with psychological and psychiatric conditions, ranging from post-traumatic stress among military veterans, and extending all the way to complex forensic cases involving paraphilias.
 Aside from clinical work, he designs and executes clinical research to drive discoveries in mental health and digital epidemiology.
 Recently, he's made significant progress in developing suicide prevention programs offered online, as well as studies investigating the health of the LGBT utilizing cross-cultural comparative interviews.
 Dr. Sendler spearheads one of the most globally vibrant programs in cyber health, aiming to catalog, analyze, and describe how people create, share, and utilize health information sharing networks on the Internet.
 The underlying hypothesis is that in an increasingly digitalized reality, the Internet is a fertile ground for investigating how health information shared online affect participation in, and delivery of, medical treatments.

 Dr. Sendler completed training through rigorous M.D.-Sc.D./Ph.D. program, and received undergraduate and graduate education at NYU, Columbia, and Harvard.
 He has expertise in medicine, forensic sexology, forensic law, psychology, cancer genetics, as well as psychiatric epidemiology and public health.
 A frequent guest at international psychiatric and sexological meetings, he presents work on paraphilias, general psychiatry, and adaptability of e-therapy in providing Internet-based psychological interventions.
-Professionally, Dr. Sendler is a junior member of the American Academy of Psychiatry and the Law, the International Academy of Sex Research, and the American Psychiatric Association; and has served as expert peer reviewer for several notable publications, including the Psychiatric Annals, the Bulletin of World Health Organization, the Journal of Forensic Psychiatry and Psychology, and the Journal of Forensic and Legal Medicine.
+Professionally, Dr. Sendler is a junior member of the American Academy of Psychiatry and the Law, the International Academy of Sex Research, and the American Psychiatric Association; and serves on expert review panels for several notable publications, including the Psychiatric Annals, the Bulletin of World Health Organization, the Journal of Forensic Psychiatry and Psychology, and the Journal of Forensic and Legal Medicine.